What is a birthmark?

 Some lasers transfer the energy to chemical compounds with a specific color (hemoglobin, melanin, water).
 This allows pigment cells to be destroyed in a targeted manner while sparing the surrounding tissue.
-However, these lasers have a limited penetration depth.
+However, these lasers have a limited penetration depth, so that only the upper skin layer can be treated as well as possible.
 Pigment cells in deeper skin layers can remain and multiply again.
 This is particularly dangerous if black skin cancer has not been ruled out with absolute certainty in advance.
 Lasers also carry the risk of light-colored skin spots appearing if all pigment cells are destroyed.
 Other lasers, such as the CO2 laser, destroy the most superficial tissue layer without differentiating between color pigments.
 In 25 to 50 percent of cases, this results in scars, and in up to 18 percent of cases, wounds can become inflamed (Eggen C.A.M., et al., 2018, Br J Dermatol).

 The result of a laser treatment depends on the type of birthmark, the skin characteristics of the patient, the characteristics of the laser and the experience of the user.
 Experts agree that birthmarks must be carefully selected for laser treatment.
 If a suspicion of cancer cannot be ruled out, a tissue sample must be examined fine-tissue (technical term: histologically) (recommendation of the Radiation Protection Commission, February 2016).